Schenck House (Buffalo): Architecture

 Items found in Michael Schenck's 1844 inventory that relate to food preparation included the following: One ten plate stove & Pipe, 1 kitchen cupboard & crockery, 1 table, settee (possibly Pennsylvanian German style), elbow chair, Ironware and hooks.
 The inventory is short and lacks all personal items.

 The inventory includes both a ten-plate stove which would allow enough space for two pots and a small oven.
 However, it also included ironware and hooks for cooking over the fireplace.
 This is in comparison to Susannah Schenck Lapp who grew up in the Schenck House and then resided there with her husband John Lapp in the 1880s and 1890s.
 Despite many changes in technology in the 19th century, the presence of "a lot of chains" in the kitchen may relate to her either still using the fireplace for some cooking, or were for seasonal use when apple butter making in heavy kettles.
-The following kitchen items were inventoried at the Schenck House and probated on March 15, 1895.